Recognising bowel cancer symptoms and acting quickly is important for early detection of the disease.

 Regardless of your age, speak to your GP immediately if you experience any of the following symptoms:

-- Bleeding from your bottom or blood in your bowel movements, even if only occasional
+- Bleeding from your bottom or blood in your bowel movements, even if only occasional should never be ignored

 - Bowel movements that are narrower than usual